XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

           port: 80
           weight: 90
 ```
 The value in 'virtualhost' will be matched against the `Host` header of incoming HTTP requests.
-The value in 'match' will be matched with the path of the URL.
-In this lab we will simply forward all HTTP requests  '/'.
-The values in 'services' indicate the back-end Services that will receive the forwarded calls.
+The value in `prefix` will be matched with the path of the URL.
+In this lab we will simply forward all HTTP requests for '/'.
+The values in `services` indicate the back-end services that will receive the forwarded calls.

 Create the ingress by running this command: